Conflict of Interest - Policy Statement for Moravian University Officers and Other Persons with Substantial Influence

 The President shall maintain written records of decisions that are made under this policy which shall contain: (a) the names of the persons who disclosed or otherwise were found to have a financial interest in connection with the proposed transaction or arrangement, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the President's decision as to whether a conflict of interest in fact existed; (b) the names of the persons who were present for discussions and votes relating to the transaction or arrangement, the content of the discussion, including any alternatives to the proposed transaction or arrangement, and a record of any votes taken in connection therewith; (c) the material terms of the transaction or arrangement that was approved and the date approved; (d) the data from comparable transactions/arrangements obtained and relied upon by the President and how it was obtained; and (e) if the final decision is inconsistent with the data from comparable transactions/arrangements, the justification for this discrepancy.

-Each covered person shall upon his/her association with the University and annually thereafter sign and deliver to the Vice President of Administration a statement which affirms that such person: (a) has received a copy of this conflict of interest policy, (b) has read and understands the policy, (c) has agreed to comply with the policy, and (d) understands that the University is a charitable organization and that in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax exempt purposes.
+Each covered person shall upon his/her association with the University and annually thereafter sign and deliver to the Vice President for Finance and Administration a statement which affirms that such person: (a) has received a copy of this conflict of interest policy, (b) has read and understands the policy, (c) has agreed to comply with the policy, and (d) understands that the University is a charitable organization and that in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax exempt purposes.